walinejs/waline/docs/en/reference/client.md

 ## el

-- Type: `string`
+- Type: `string | HTMLElement`
 - Required: Yes

 The DOM element to be mounted on initialization.
-It must be a valid **CSS selector string**.
+It must be a valid **CSS selector string** or HTMLElement Object.

 ## serverURL